-Avocado ranch dressing is unbelievably creamy and loaded with fresh herbs and whole foods ingredients.
-In 5 minutes, make an avocado ranch dressing recipe the entire family will love.
+Avocado ranch dressing is unbelievably creamy and loaded with fresh herbs and whole-food ingredients.
+In five minutes, you can make this recipe for vegan avocado ranch dressing that the entire family will love.

 I love this new avocado ranch dressing.
-It's so creamy and delicious, that I wanted to dip my fingers in the bottom of my salad bowl, after eating every bite, to get one more taste.
-This avocado ranch dressing recipe is so easy to make, that you will never consider buying vegan ranch dressing again.
+It's so creamy and delicious that after eating every bite, I wanted to dip my fingers in the bottom of my salad bowl to get one more taste.
+This avocado ranch dressing recipe is so easy to make that you will never consider buying vegan ranch dressing again.

 Jump to: